Five-try Glasgow Warriors tame Bulls in URC

 The visitors kept going in search of a possible losing bonus point but only got one of the two tries they needed, replacement Swanepoel finishing from a Marcel Coetzee offload.

+Glasgow Warriors head coach Franco Smith told Premier Sports: "It was a good win.
+Matching them physically was important, so I'm delighted.

+"We were clinical and we enjoyed the ball-in-hand approach.
+Our team culture and the structure that's in place to involve everybody is very good.
+I'm excited to take the next step in the weeks coming."

-Glasgow Warriors: McKay, Cancelliere, Tuipulotu, Johnson, Forbes, Jordan, Horne; Bhatti, F Brown, Z Fagerson, Cummings, Gray, G Brown, Gordon, M Fagerson.
+Glasgow Warriors: McKay, Cancelliere, Tuipulotu, Johnson, Forbes, Jordan, G Horne, Bhatti, F Brown, Z Fagerson, Cummings, Gray, G Brown, Gordon, M Fagerson.

 - Do you throw away too much food?
 See how copying supermarket strategies could save you money